top of page

 Mission:

-To provide permanent, supportive, and affordable homes to survivors of domestic violence and their children.
+To provide permanent, affordable, safe housing and supportive services for survivors of domestic violence and their children.

 Partnership with First Reformed Church: